-More on Undergraduate Research Experiences
+More on UREs

 The National Academies 2017 report, Undergraduate Research Experiences for STEM Students: Successes, Challenges and Opportunities, provides a broad definition of Undergraduate Research Experiences (UREs), acknowledging that no single program meets all of the following criteria but that a URE should meet several.
 In their definition, UREs should have some of the following characteristics:

 They engage students in research practices including the ability to argue from evidence.

 They aim to generate novel information with an emphasis on discovery and innovation or to determine whether recent preliminary results can be replicated.

 They focus on significant, relevant problems of interest to STEM researchers and, in some cases, a broader community (e.g. civic engagement).

 They involve iterative refinement of experimental design, experimental questions, or data obtained,

 They allow students to master specific research techniques.